 Since Marmot notes the riskier nature of higher echelon jobs, it is clear that in arguing that society alter to enable those lower echelons more control over their lives, he is not proposing that risk-free lives enhance health.
 Indeed he is arguing in effect that those in lower echelons be enabled to have more interesting and hence more risky work, and given more social risks via participation in social networks.
-Marmot's version of the capabilities-freedom theory of Sen (1985) in effect advocates changes in societal structure to introduce some components of whiffs of danger for those in lower echelons, and to thereby end their risk starvation.
+Marmot's version of the capabilitiesfreedom theory of Sen (1999) in effect advocates societal structure to introduce changes in somecomponents of whiffs of danger for those in lower echelons and to thereby end their risk starvation.